marwan-neko/digital-clock/README.md

 # digital-clock
-Just a normal digital clock
+A simple webpage that displays a digital clock and tells the current time.